I started my tenure-track job as an Assistant Professor of Psychology in Fall 2024. Please see my new lab website: healthybalancelab.com

 My research is guided by the following questions:

-1. How do we “take work home with us”?
+- How do we physiologically “take work home with us”?
+How can work stress dysregulate our bodies?

-2. How do the psychological highs and lows at work affect our families and affect our health?
+- How do the psychological highs and lows from work and family operate in tandem to affect our health?

-3. How can we stay healthy while managing rich, rewarding work and personal lives?
+- How can we stay healthy while managing rich, rewarding work and family lives?

 Please do not hesitate to contact me via email.
 If you would like a copy of my CV, click here.